French protesters storm headquarters of luxury giant LVMH - KTVZ

 French protesters storm headquarters of luxury giant LVMH

-Protesters forced their way into the Paris headquarters of luxury giant LVMH, as France saw a fresh round of demonstrations over government plans to raise the retirement age from 62 to 64.
+Hundreds of thousands of people took part in a fresh round of demonstrations across France on Thursday over government plans to raise the retirement age from 62 to 64, a day before a crucial court ruling on the constitutionality of the divisive law.

+Protesters in Paris forced their way into the headquarters of luxury giant LVMH, on the day shares in the company — which owns brands such as Louis Vuitton and Moët — jumped to a record high.

 “If Macron wants to find money to finance the pension system, he should come here to find it,” Fabien Villedieu, a union leader, told CNN affiliate BFMTV outside the LVMH building.